Get customized results?

 What are the best rates for business electricity?

-The average U.S. business energy rate is currently 12.76 cents/kWh.
+The average U.S. business energy rate is currently 14.15 cents/kWh.
 Our experts can connect you with providers offering cheaper rates.
-When picking the best rate and plan, consider the plan type, usage rate, and your business’s energy consumption patterns.
+When picking the best rate and plan, consider the plan type and usage rate as well as your business’s energy consumption patterns.

 Who is the cheapest small business energy supplier?

-The cheapest small business energy suppliers depend on your electricity usage and location.
-Choose Energy can help you find the cheapest business electricity options.
-Call the number on your screen or fill out the form on this page for small business energy quotes from providers like Ambit Energy
+The cheapest small business energy suppliers vary depending on your electricity usage and location.
+Choose Energy can help you find the cheapest business electricity options for your unique energy needs.
+Call the number on this page or fill out the form for small business energy quotes from providers like Ambit Energy.

 Is business electricity cheaper than residential energy?

 Yes.
 Commercial electricity rates are cheaper because businesses use significantly more energy than residential homes, so you can buy in bulk.
-On average, residents use about 899 kWh per month, six times less than businesses (6,019 kWh/month).
+On average, residents use about 855 kWh per month, over seven times less than businesses (6,054 kWh/month).